earthlab/earthlab.github.io/_posts/courses/earth-analytics/04-vector-data-gis-r/in-class/2017-02-15-spatial04-geographic-vs-projected-crs.md

 ---
 layout: single
-title: "GIS in R: Projected vs geographic Coordinate Reference Systems"
+title: "GIS in R: Projected vs Geographic Coordinate Reference Systems"
 excerpt: "This tutorial describes key differences between projected and geographic coordinate reference systems (CRSs).
 We focus on the Universal Trans Mercator (UTM) projected Coordinate Reference which divides the globe into zones to optimize projection results in each zone and WGS84 which is a geographic (latitude and longitude) CRS.
 It also briefly introduces the concept of a datum."
 authors: ['Leah Wasser']
-modified: '2017-09-18'
+modified: '2017-09-27'
 category: [courses]
 class-lesson: ['class-intro-spatial-r']
 permalink: /courses/earth-analytics/spatial-data-r/geographic-vs-projected-coordinate-reference-systems-UTM/
-nav-title: 'Geographic vs projected CRS'
+nav-title: 'Geographic vs Projected CRS'
 week: 4
 course: "earth-analytics"
 sidebar: